RDFLib/rdflib/docs/graphs_bnodes.rst

 flat space).

 The Graph API's do most of the leg work of named graph aggregation.
-:class:`ConjunctiveGraph` is an (unamed) aggregation of all the named graphs within the Store.
-It has a 'default' graph, whose name is associated with the ConjunctiveGraph throughout its life.
-All methods work against this default graph.
-Its constructor can take an identifier to use as the name of this 'default' graph or it will assign a BNode.
-In practice (at least how \*I\* use RDFLib), I instantiate a ConjunctiveGraph if I want to add triples to the Store but don't care to mint a URI for the graph (the scenario which triggered this thread).
-These triples can still be addressed.

 :class:`ReadOnlyGraphAggregate` is a subset of the :class:`ConjunctiveGraph` where the names of the graphs it provides an aggregate view for are passed on in the